 A young bride shuts herself up in a bedroom on her wedding day, refusing to get married.
-In this moving and humorous look at contemporary Israel, her family gathers outside the locked door, not knowing what to do.
+In this moving and humorous look at contemporary Israel and the chaotic ups and downs of love everywhere, her family gathers outside the locked door, not knowing what to do.
 The bride’s mother has lost a younger daughter in unclear circumstances.
 Her grandmother is hard of hearing, yet seems to understand her better than anyone.
 A male cousin who likes to wear women’s clothes and jewelry clings to his grandmother like a little boy.
-And then there is the despairing groom, Matti, trying to decipher his beloved’s last-minute refusal.
-The family tries an array of unusual tactics to ensure the wedding goes ahead, including a psychologist specializing in brides who change their mind and a ladder truck from the Palestinian Authority electrical company.
+The family tries an array of unusual tactics to ensure the wedding goes ahead, including calling in a psychologist specializing in brides who change their mind and a ladder truck from the Palestinian Authority electrical company.
 The only communication they receive from behind the door are scribbled notes, one of them a cryptic poem about a prodigal daughter returning home.
-The harder they try to reach the defiant woman, the more Matti empathizes with her, and the more convinced he is that her refusal should be respected.
+The harder they try to reach the defiant woman, the more the despairing groom is convinced that her refusal should be respected.
 But what, exactly, ought to be respected?
 Is this merely a case of cold feet?
 A feminist statement?
-A mourning ritual for a lost sister?
+Or a mourning ritual for a lost sister?
 This provocative and highly entertaining novel lingers long after its final page.

 Excerpt from And the Bride Closed the Door

 The young bride, who had been locked in her room in utter silence for more than five hours, finally made her announcement, then repeated the astonishing declaration three times from behind the closed door, through which four pairs of ears listened anxiously and with the utmost devotion.
 “Not getting married.
 Not getting married.
 Not getting married,” she recited in a flat, almost bored voice that sounded extremely distant and nebulous, like the final vapors of a scented cleaning spray.